averyark/roms/readme.md

 ### How to use
 > [!WARNING]
-ROMS is only compatible with 3.10 and 3.11
+ROMS is only compatible with Python 3.10 and 3.11

 Make sure you have python environment installed.
 Run the following if it is not installed in your directory.